-The student will learn the procedures of careful inspection and precise measurement technologies with the proper applications, formulas, and machinist math to provide a solid basis for successful production and high performance engine assembly procedures.
+The student will learn procedures of careful inspection and precise measurement technologies, combined with the proper applications, formulas, and machinist math, to provide a solid basis for successful production and high performance engine assembly procedures.
+Outside-the-classroom work is required.
 This course includes an average of 15 hours of outside the classroom work.